Milan Travel Guides

 Milan itinerary for solo travellers

 Milan rewards solo explorers with design walks that move at your own pace, aperitivo culture where sitting alone at a bar feels like the main event, and galleries that welcome quiet contemplation.
 You set the rhythm — linger in the Pinacoteca di Brera for as long as a painting holds you, or skip ahead to something new.
-The 3-day Milan itinerary works equally well for one person (the Navigli walks and rooftop moments are just as rewarding solo as they are with someone else).
-The street food tour is intimate enough that solo travellers become part of the group conversation instantly.
+The street food tour is intimate enough that solo travellers become part of the group conversation instantly — small groups, a local guide who treats the walk like a conversation, and enough food that you never eat alone.

-For cooking classes, the pasta and tiramisù evening puts you in a warm kitchen with a local chef and often other small-group guests.
+For cooking classes, the pasta and tiramisù evening puts you in a warm kitchen with a local chef and often other small-group guests — the shared table format means you'll leave with recommendations from fellow travellers.
 The Bergamo day trip keeps groups intentionally small, so you're never the odd person out.
 And the Navigli district — where aperitivo culture thrives at the bar itself, not tucked into tables — is naturally social for solo travellers.
+Order a Negroni at any waterfront bar around 6pm and the conversation starts itself.

 How many days do you need in Milan?